danielMugisha/amalitech-react-challenge/README.md

 on home page(contact page):

 - The user can view contacts (the application starts at contacts page and starts with no contacts)
-- The user can view create a contact (by clicking on the dropdown icon parallel to add contact label, fill in the correct data and click submit)
+- The user can create a contact (by clicking on the dropdown icon parallel to add contact label, fill in the correct data and click submit)

 on appointment page:

 - The user can view appointments (the application starts with no appointments)
-- The user can view create an appointment (by clicking on the dropdown icon parallel to add appointment label, fill in the correct data and click submit)
+- The user can create an appointment (by clicking on the dropdown icon parallel to add appointment label, fill in the correct data and click submit)

 ## Installation